Byngyn/ProjectPortfolio/README.md

 ## About Me

 Hi!
-I am a UC Santa Barbara with a Bachelor's in Mathematics and a passion for data science and data analytics.
+I am a recent UC Santa Barbara graduate with a bachelor's degree in mathematics, aspiring to work in the field of data analysis and data science.

 ## Contact Information